ExtraRandom/RPi-Useful/README.md

 Reboots or Halts based on input

 ### web
-Possible Arguments: ip, status
+Possible Arguments: ip, flask, noip
-Arugments for status: flask, noip
+Arugments for flask: start, stop, restart, status

-For easy finding of web-related info.
+For easy finding of web-related info as well as controlling the flask service.